How to De-Risk Your Manufacturing Business When One Person Knows Everything

 • Revenue loss from missed deliveries and disappointed customers

-Perhaps most alarming, buyers discount business valuations by up to 10% for publicly traded companies with key person risk – and up to 100% for sole proprietorships!
+Perhaps most alarming, buyers discount business valuations by up to 10% for publicly traded companies with key person risk — and up to 100% for sole proprietorships.
+If you ever plan to sell your business or attract investors, reducing key person dependency directly increases your company's value.

 The Impossible Vacation Problem